theolivenbaum/resin/README.md

 The model is a graph of documents embedded as bags-of-words.
 Documents gather around topics.

-Natural language queries are parsed into a tree of document-like vectors.
+Natural language queries are parsed into a tree of document sized vectors.
 A cluster of documents is located by reducing the clause vectors to a single document by using vector addition/subtraction and by navigating the index graph by evaluating the cos angle between the query and the clusters.
 The end-result of the scan is a cluster ID